hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 # Terraform Modules
 ## Reusable Infrastructure as Code

+???
+**First let's take a look at modules.
+Modules are fun, like these LEGO bricks.**

 ---
 name: what-even-is-module
 # What is a Terraform Module?
 .center[![:scale 90%](images/aws_vpc_module.png)]

 Modules are reusable units of Terraform code that hide unnecessary complexity from the user.
 This one creates a standard VPC configuration with only 8 variables.

+???
+**You'll get to use this module in the lab.
+If you've ever built out a VPC by hand you know that it's not a super simple process.
+You need to configure the correct network routes, set up your subnets, internet gateways and a bunch of other settings to get it right.
+This VPC module is meant to give you a standard set of inputs that you can use to configure a best-practice VPC with public and/or private subnets.
+This saves you the trouble of having to go write all that terraform code yourself.**

 ---
 name: how-modules-configured